 A CNC lathe is a fully automated machine capable of precise turning and drilling operations.
 It follows G-code programming intended for subtractive manufacture (cutting) and starts with either a suitable material blank or a preform.
 Automated (CNC) lathes allow operators to focus on other tasks while the machine works, so they improve productivity while simultaneously making more precise parts than manual machines.
 For more information, see our guide on CNC Machining.

-How Does a CNC Lathe Machine Work
+How a CNC Lathe Machine Works

 A CNC lathe machine works by reading G-code, a translated version of CAD design code.
 The G-code file automates the manufacture of complex parts, making high-precision items in a repeatable manner with short processing times (once set up).
 The first part must be manually checked for accuracy against a drawing before multiple parts are made.
 In most cases, the headstock motor is a synchronous single- or 3-phase device that uses a variable frequency drive.
 The other axes will generally be driven by stepper motors to allow open-loop control.
 A CNC lathe is an adaptable machine type that can undertake precise and repetitive tasks, following its programming.
 Two parts made from the same code should be essentially indistinguishable.